An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Introduction

-In continuous gauge groups, the local Hilbert space associated to a single gauge degree of freedom, which is a link in the usual Wilson formulation \cite{Wilson1974}, is infinite dimensional because the electric field is unbounded.
-To engineer a feasible quantum simulator, the link degrees of freedom must be truncated by suitably choosing a basis and retaining a finite number of states.
-The most common choice is the electric basis, where the electric interactions and the Gauss laws, i.e., the local conservation laws defining the gauge symmetry, are diagonal.
+For continuous gauge groups, the local Hilbert space associated with a single gauge degree of freedom, which is a link in the usual Wilson formulation \cite{Wilson1974}, is infinite dimensional because the electric field is unbounded.
+To engineer a feasible quantum simulator, the link degrees of freedom must be truncated to a finite Hilbert space in a chosen basis.
+The most common choice is the \textit{electric basis}, where the basis states are eigenvalues of the electric field squares.
+Here the electric interactions and the Gauss laws, i.e., the local conservation laws defining the gauge symmetry, are diagonal.
 The truncation of the local Hilbert space in this basis led to quantum link models \cite{HORN1981,Orland1990,Chandrasekharan1997}, finite spin models interesting {\it per se} as emerging gauge theories in condensed matter, like quantum spin ice \cite{quantumSpinIceReview}.
-However, in particle physics, one must take the continuum limit, which requires considering, beyond 1D, the regime where the magnetic interactions (plaquette terms) dominate, that is, the weak coupling regime.
+However, in particle physics, one must take the continuum limit, which requires considering, beyond 1D, the regime where the magnetic interactions dominate, that is, the weak coupling regime.
 Since magnetic interactions are completely off-diagonal in the electric basis, this truncation scheme becomes increasingly costly -- to keep the same precision at smaller couplings, one must retain more and more states, making it impractical for current quantum hardware or for tensor-network algorithms.
+In this regime, it would be more convenient to use the basis where the link operators are diagonal, ensuring that the magnetic part of the Hamiltonian is diagonal as well.
+However, in this basis the Gauss law is not diagonal, which means that truncations inherently break gauge symmetry.